almahamans/UI-responsive/README.md

 ## Idea
 a sign up page, it is a project to cut time and have fun!
 ## Technology used:
-html, css, flex and bootstrap.
+html, css, flex and bootstrap to build the style and make it responsive.